googleapis/google-cloud-ruby/google-cloud-security_center/README.md

-# Ruby Client for the Cloud Security Command Center API
+# Ruby Client for the Security Command Center API

-API Client library for the Cloud Security Command Center API
+API Client library for the Security Command Center API

 Security Command Center API provides access to temporal views of assets and findings within an organization.